Labiaplasty Surgery: Why Women Want Labia Reduction Surgery

 No tissue is ever removed from the middle, only from the sides to avoid injury to the clitoral nerves.
 Once the extra tissue is removed, thin sutures are placed in two layers to reapproximate the skin edges.
 They dissolve within several weeks.
 (View hoodectomy before and after pictures)

-To address your personal questions about labiaplasty surgery or to schedule a labia reduction surgery, please call the Cosmetic Gynecology Center of San Antonio at 210-615-6646 or email us.
+To address your personal questions about labiaplasty surgery or to schedule a consult for labia reduction surgery, please call the Cosmetic Gynecology Center of San Antonio at 210-615-6646, use our contact form or book a consultation with Dr. Hailparn by using the tab on the left side of the page.